rendall/icebreakers/QUESTIONS.md

   * If you could teleport anywhere in the world, where would you go right now?
   * If you did not have to sleep, how would you spend the extra 8 hours?
   * If you had a magic button on your desk to bring you whatever you wanted, what would it summon?
-  * If you had a time machine, would you go back in time to meet your ancestors, or forward in time to meet your descendents?
+  * If you had a time machine, would you go back in time to meet your ancestors, or forward in time to meet your descendants?
   * If you had to describe how you’re feeling right now as a weather pattern, what’s your forecast?
   * If you had to describe how you’re feeling right now as an amusement park ride, what ride are you on?
   * If you had to eat only one dish for the rest of time, what would it be?